voigt/killershell-wasmcloud/01-wasmcloud-intro/step3/text.md

   No providers found
 ```

 Note that all this information is queried from NATS.
+But as we haven't deployed anything on our host yet, this is more or less empty.